 Bacalhau à Gomes de Sá, one of Porto’s typical dishes

-Some places in Porto where you can find delicious Bacalhau à Gomes de Sá:
+Here are some places in Porto where you can find delicious Bacalhau à Gomes de Sá:

 - Abadia do Porto, Rua do Ateneu Comercial do Porto, 22;